 <transport protectionLevel="None" clientCredentialType="None"/>

-Select both the option under the umbrella of 'Microsft .NET Framework 3.5.1' .
+Select both the options under the umbrella of 'Microsoft .NET Framework 3.5.1' .

 Now assign the port address to IIS to listen TCP requests.
 808 is a default port but you can have any other port as well.
-Format is ‘port:ipaddress’
+Format is ‘

 Now enable net.tcp protocol for your application in the IIS.
 Right click on your application in the IIS and then click on ‘Advanced Settings’ and look for property ‘Enabled Protocols’ and enter ‘net.tcp’.
-It is comma-seperated list so you can enable multiple protocols by separating them with a comma.
+It is a comma-separated list so you can enable multiple protocols by separating them with a comma.

 Using netTcp binding helps improve your application performance up to 80%.
-As I mentioned some links earlier in this post where you can check performance statistics of netTcp binding.
-Performance is one the considerations of using netTcp binding, there are many more advantages to use this binding such as reliable messaging, port sharing, controlled firewall configuration and cross-machine communication.
+There are some links earlier in this post where you can check performance statistics of netTcp binding.
+Performance is one of the considerations of using netTcp binding.
+There are many more advantages to use this binding such as reliable messaging, port sharing, controlled firewall configuration and cross-machine communication.